victoriarivera18/Vacation-Planning-HW-/README.md

 # Vacation-Planning-HW-
-This is a homework program that helps your future self to choose the best date to schedule your vacation visit for maximum "fun", based on the files given
+This is a homework program that helps your future self to choose the best date to schedule your vacation visit for maximum "fun", based on the files given.

+This works on I/O file reading and expection throwing mainly.